dbono711/cisco-nso-mcp-server/README.md

 cisco-nso-mcp-server --nso-address 192.168.1.100 --nso-port 8888 --nso-username myuser --nso-password mypass
 ```

-When running in standalone mode with stdio transport, you'll need to pipe input/output to the process or use it with an MCP client that supports stdio transport.
+When running as a standalone process with stdio transport, you'll need to pipe input/output to the process or use it with an MCP client that supports stdio transport.

-## Implementation Details

-### Asynchronous Processing

-The MCP server leverages Python's asynchronous programming capabilities to efficiently handle network operations:

-- **Async Function Definitions**: All tool functions are defined with `async def` to make them coroutines
-- **Non-blocking I/O**: Network calls to Cisco NSO are wrapped with `asyncio.to_thread()` to prevent blocking the event loop
-- **Concurrent Processing**: Multiple tool calls can be processed simultaneously without waiting for previous operations to complete
-- **Error Handling**: Asynchronous try/except blocks capture and properly format errors from network operations

-### NSO Integration with cisco-nso-restconf

-This MCP server uses the [cisco-nso-restconf](https://github.com/dbono711/cisco-nso-restconf) Python library to facilitate communication with Cisco NSO:

-- **Simplified API**: The library provides a clean, Pythonic interface to NSO's RESTCONF API
-- **Authentication**: Handles HTTP Basic authentication with NSO automatically
-- **Error Handling**: Provides meaningful error messages for NSO-specific errors
-- **Data Conversion**: Converts between JSON and NSO's YANG data models
-- **Session Management**: Maintains persistent connections to improve performance

-The library abstracts away the complexities of direct RESTCONF API calls, allowing the MCP server to focus on implementing the MCP protocol and tool definitions rather than low-level HTTP and data format details.

-### Logging System

-The server uses a flexible logging system that can be configured through environment variables:

-- **Default Behavior**: By default, logs are sent to stdout only
-- **File Logging**: When the `LOG_FILE` environment variable is set, logs are sent to both stdout and the specified file
-- **Error Handling**: If the log file cannot be created or written to, the server falls back to stdout-only logging with an error message
-- **Log Format**: Logs include timestamp, level, and message in a consistent format

 ## License